I provide clinical supervision, as well as assessments and psychotherapy for a wide variety of concerns, including but not limited to:

 In our work together, we’ll build practical skills and strategies to help you face and move through hardship.
 In a supportive, nonjudgmental space, we’ll focus on reducing distressing symptoms and patterns, strengthening emotional regulation, and improving coping in day-to-day life.
 When relevant, we’ll also address relationships, including social and family communication.

 I take a collaborative, evidence-based approach—grounded in compassion and hope—to help reduce stress and support lasting well-being.
 Together, we’ll develop a clear understanding of what’s bringing you in, identify meaningful goals, and create a personalized treatment plan that fits your needs.
-My training includes a range of modalities, including ACT, DBT, EMDR, Prolonged Exposure (PE), CBT (including Trauma-Focused CBT), Brainspotting, Solution-Focused Therapy, and Somatic approaches (including Somatic Experiencing).
-My work is oriented toward symptom relief, empowerment, and helping you feel more in control of your life.
+My work is oriented toward symptom relief, empowerment, and helping you feel more capable of managing your day to day living.

 Education and Experience

-Before pursuing psychology, I trained at Randolph College for the Performing Arts and worked as an Assistant Director in Toronto’s film industry.
-A growing interest in what shapes human motivation led me to complete an Honours B.A. in Psychology at Trent University, with a focus on human development and attachment.
-I then earned a Master’s in Drama Therapy at Concordia University, completing internships with the Montreal Association for the Blind and the Jewish General Hospital.
-During this time, I also contributed to research examining attachment relationships between single mothers and their children experiencing behavioural and emotional challenges.
+I went on to earn a Master’s degree in Drama Therapy at Concordia University, completing clinical internships with the Montreal Association for the Blind and the Jewish General Hospital.
+During this period, I also contributed to research examining attachment relationships between single mothers and their children experiencing behavioural and emotional challenges.

 Since 2014, I have specialized in working with veterans, active military members, and first responders.